NVentimiglia/Foundation-Light/README.md

 - **Architecture**
   - A library with common services and patterns that are shared on client and server.
   - Includes the usual 'injector', 'messenger', 'logging'.
-  - Includes Helpers for unifing async logic on a dotnetcore server and a unity3d client.
-Timers / update managers.
+  - Includes components such as timers and update managers to keep shared logic consistent.
   - Includes MVVM support with databinding, view factory, and a navigational services.